srikrishnan-lab/lab-manual/docs/guidelines/figures.md

     3. Motion
     4. Shape

     The effectiveness of channels can be reduced through interference, where interactions between multiple channels make it difficult to preattentively identify patterns.
+For example, differences in color saturation are more difficult to identify in small points or thin lines than in larger points or thicker lines.

 4. ***Use points and lines thoughtfully***: A common default is for lines to be used for all visual elements in some types of visualizations, such as time series plots.
 However, lines invite the viewer to interpolate between points.
 This is not necessarily appropriate for data points given observational uncertainties and nonlinearities, which mean they should be treated as discrete elements.
 Use points when individual elements should be treated discretely (or categorically) and lines or curves when you would like to suggest inter- or extrapolation, such as with continuous model output.